SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/using-microsoft-graph-apis.md

     npm install @microsoft/microsoft-graph-types
 ```

-## Updating solution manifest with the needed Graph permissions
+## Updating solution manifest with the needed Microsoft Graph permissions requests

 By using SharePoint Framework, you do not needed to explicitly create Azure Active Directory applications to manage your permissions for your solutions, you can rather request the needed permissions in your solution package, and Office 365 tenant administrator can then graph the requested permissions in general for all solutions or specifically for this solution (isolated solution).